undetectable-io/undetectable-selenium-connection/README.md

 How to start Undetectable profiles with API and connect them with Selenium using Python

 With that code you can use Selenium with Undetectable browser profiles.

-You can download and try Undetectable browser for free from: [Undetectable Browser](https://go.undetectable.io/gh)
+You can download app and try for free from: [Undetectable Browser](https://go.undetectable.io/gh)

 We recommend to use our webdriver that you can download from link: https://undetectable.io/download/chromedriver.exe